Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Choose wide containers and avoid crowding.
 Water deeply but infrequently.

-Indigenous, natives, exotics, invasives, ornamentals: What's the difference?
-Learn about different categories and their trade offs > News and Resources > Minimalist Gardener > Blue flax lily (Dianella caerulea)
+What's the difference between indigenous, native, exotic and invasive plants > News and Resources > Minimalist Gardener > Blue flax lily (Dianella caerulea)

-• In ground: Divide clumps using a sharp garden knife or hori-hori style tool to create clean sections.
+• In ground: Divide clumps using a sharp garden knife or hori-hori to create clean sections.

-• In pots: Only suitable short term.
-Roots become dense quickly and lose proportion.
+• In pots: Suitable short-term only.
+Roots become dense quickly and lose proportion in containers.

-Palette contribution: Pale blue bell-shaped flowers reinforce the pastel palette without adding bulk.
+Pale blue bell-shaped flowers reinforce the pastel palette without adding bulk.
+Adapts to a wide range of climates, from temperate to subtropical regions.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Native Bluebell